not-kennethreitz/dream-python/kennethreitz/dreams.md

 ## Technical

 - More Linux-Philosophy Friendly
-- PyPy as the default Python everywhere.
+- PyPy as the default Python everywhere (from @alex).
+- No more Python 2 / 3 decisions (from @alex).